RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore.Markdown/readme.md

 dotnet add package westwind.aspnetcore.markdown
 ```

-## Markdown Parsing
+## Markdown Parsing Helpers
-At it's simplest this component provides Markdown parsing that you can use to convert Markdown text to HTML either inside of application code, or inside of Razor expresions.
+At it's simplest this component provides Markdown parsing that you can use to convert Markdown text to HTML either inside of application code, or inside of Razor expressions.

 ### Markdown to String